-IROs and management teams are in the midst of preparing for their earnings calls in this increasingly complicated environment.
-To help prepare teams for reporting in these uncertain times, we spoke with Q4’s VP of Customer Experience, Karen Greene, about key issues and best practices in this very unique earnings season.
+IROs and management teams are preparing for earnings calls in this increasingly complicated environment.
+To help prepare teams for reporting in these uncertain times, we spoke with Q4’s VP of Customer Experience, Karen Greene, about critical issues and best practices in this unique earnings season.

 Positioning your story during prepared remarks

 As we move into this earning season, it’s unlikely the standard narrative from prior quarters still applies.
 In addition to the messaging challenges resulting from this global health crisis, companies across the market are facing significant technical and logistical challenges.
-And while industries and organizations are facing unique obstacles, IROs should begin with some common challenges in preparing for their first earnings call following the onset of COVID-19.
+And while industries and organizations are facing unique obstacles, IROs should begin with some common challenges in preparing for their first earnings call during COVID-19.

 - Cybersecurity/IT infrastructure